CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     Note the conditional handling for the case where `this.state.bug.id === 0`, which is true when creating a new bug.
 Now, instead of always submitting an HTTP POST request to run "Create Bug", you can use your start page.

-  - On MDWHub's Workflow tab, click the Definitions nav link and drill into "Create Bug".
+  - Sync your server, and go to MDWHub's Workflow tab, click the Definitions nav link and drill into "Create Bug".
 If you click the Run button now, it'll take you to your custom start page.
-    More importantly, you can publicize the direct URL (eg: http://localhost:8080/mdw/issues/new) to users so they can report a bug through your UI.
+    More importantly, you can publicize the direct URL (eg: "http://localhost:8080/mdw/#/issues/new") to users so they can report a bug through your UI.
-    An instance of Create Bug is invoked every time someone reports a bug.
+    An instance of the Create Bug process is invoked every time someone reports a bug.

 ### 3.3 Add a new tab to MDWHub
   You can access the MDWHub Tasks tab to view an up-to-date list of bugs.
 But there's a drawback in that the Tasks tab displays ALL manual tasks, potentially